Posted by Keven P. Arnold, DDS, PC 2021-09-28

 Overall, consumers should increase their intake of fish oils, nuts, fruits, and vegetables and reduce levels of refined sugars as part of a periodontal prevention/treatment regime.

-A healthy diet has shown to benefit periodontal health as well as general health.
+A healthy diet is a part of preventive dental care and has shown to benefit periodontal health as well as general health.

 2020 Dean Street, Suite C, St.Charles, IL 60174